Rorb/kucoin-stoplimits/README.md

 4. The limit price (-s/--limit).
 This is the **price you will actually sell for**.
 Remember that the order-book uses order matching.
 As a result, if you have a stop-order trigger @ 100k and a sell-limit @ 90k, an order like 99k **will also be sold** (which is good for you!).
 The limit price sets an effective minimum/maximum you are willing to accept.
 5. The amount (-a/--amount).
 This is the amount you wish to sell or purchase **denominated in whatever coin appears first in the pairing**.
 For example, **XRB-BTC** has **XRB** as the first coin of the pair, and thus `-B` indicates you are **buying** XRB and `-a` is the **amount** of XRB you are purchasing.
 On the other hand, **BTC-USDT** has **BTC** as the first coin of the pair.
 As a result, `-S` would indicate you are **selling BTC**, and `-B` would indicate you are **purchasing BTC**.
 If you get confused, just consult the KuCoin sell page.

+Additionally, there is a shorthand variant of the script which will assume the parameters `coin stop limit amount` in that order.
+An example would be something as simple as:

+    kcsl.py -B BTC-USDT 7800 7950 1.1

+The above example would set a stop-order @ 7800 USDT.
+If the stop order were triggered (the most recent price crosses 7800), a limit-buy would be set for buying 1.1 BTC for 7950 USD (per BTC), or roughly ~8700 USDT would be spent to purchase 1.1 BTC.
+If you get used to this short-hand, it will make your life easier.
+The reason I included the other method (with all the switches) is because it can be easy to forget which number is which, and better to be safe than sorry.

 If you have any questions, you can probably find me on Reddit in r/nanotrade.

 ## No feature requests, please.